 - Bolzano Airport: 1 hour 40 minutes

 You can also choose to fly into a cheaper (but farther) airport and spend a few days on an Italian road trip!
 Just make sure to obtain an International Driver’s Permit to cross borders and keep yourself safe.
+If you find yourself traveling through multiple European countries, it’s best to find out how to get an international driver’s permit, so you can be safe and legal on the roads.

 When Should You Visit The Dolomites in Italy?